 News 4 Anchor

-Jasmine received the 2011 National Edward R. Murrow Award for the KMOV-TV documentary, “The State of Education.”
+Jasmine is a two-time recipient of the prestigious Edward R. Murrow Award.
+She received the 2011 National Edward R. Murrow Award for the KMOV-TV documentary, “The State of Education.”
 The same year, she won a Regional Edward R. Murrow Award for her piece, “Miracle Field,” in the Video Sports Reporting category.
 Jasmine’s other honors include a Mid-America Emmy for News Special, a Mid-America Emmy nomination for Feature News Reporting; “Best Female TV Personality” by ALIVE Magazine, “Best TV Newsperson” by St. Louis Magazine; and an Outstanding Media Award by the National Alliance on Mental Illness-NAMI St. Louis.
+Jasmine has been featured in The 9s, St. Louis’ men’s lifestyle magazine, as well as The New York Times and Forbes.com

 Jasmine holds a B.A. in political science from the University of Michigan, where she reported for NPR member station WUOM-FM.

-Jasmine is a member of the Executive Leadership Team for the American Heart Association’s “Go Red For Women” campaign in St. Louis.
-In her spare time, she enjoys Sunday morning talk shows, running, and over-priced lattes.
+In her spare time, Jasmine enjoys Sunday morning talk shows, running, and over-priced lattes.